-629 4.8 Coordinated use of research radiosondes
+622 4.8 Coordinated use of research radiosondes

-630 One of the anticipated benefits in using standard radiosondes to carry enhanced instrumentation was to allow existing 631 sites to provide additional soundings, launched by those already familiar with radiosondes.
-An opportunity for this 632 occurred with the solar eclipse of March 20th, 2015.
-Eclipses are of course well predicted astronomically, but the 633 meteorological circumstances, and how much cloud may occur, is often less predictable.
-Radiosondes provide the 634 possibility of carrying small science packages above the cloud, and into a potentially more consistent measurement 635 environment.
+623 One of the anticipated benefits in using standard radiosondes to carry enhanced instrumentation was to allow existing 624 sites to provide additional soundings, launched by those already familiar with radiosondes.
+An opportunity for this 625 occurred with the solar eclipse of March 20th, 2015.
+Eclipses are of course well predicted astronomically, but the 626 meteorological circumstances, and how much cloud may occur, is often less predictable.
+Radiosondes provide the 627 possibility of carrying small science packages above the cloud, and into a potentially more consistent measurement 628 environment.
+629 630 The experiment envisaged was comparison of predicted and measured solar radiation during the eclipse, using the

-637 The experiment envisaged was comparison of predicted and measured solar radiation during the eclipse, using the 638 radiosonde solar radiation sensor of Nicoll and Harrison (2012).
-For this, however, as eclipse opportunities are rare, 639 using multiple launch sites seemed prudent, in case one launch failed due to a balloon burst or instrument malfunction.
-640 Hence, as well as from Reading, further coordinated launches on the eclipse path were arranged from the Met Office 641 at Lerwick and the Icelandic Met Office at Reykjavik.
-Ultimately, three solar radiation radiosondes successfully 642 provided measurements aloft during the eclipse (Harrison et al, 2016b).
-Figure 16a, b and c show the predicted solar 643 radiation changes during the eclipse at Reykjavik, Lerwick and Reading, and the consistency with the solar radiation 644 measured by the solar radiation radiosondes launched above these sites (Figure 16d, e, f) respectively.
-The partial 645 aspect of the eclipse at Reading is especially evident (Figure 16f).

-647 These above-cloud eclipse measurements demonstrate the ease of deployment of the radiosonde systems at other sites.
-648 Since then, many successful soundings carrying enhanced sensors have been carried out in Antarctica and in the United 649 Arab Emirates, with, as for the eclipse measurements, the generous support of colleagues working with radiosondes.
+631 radiosonde solar radiation sensor of Nicoll and Harrison (2012).
+For this, however, as eclipse opportunities are rare,

+- using multiple launch sites seemed prudent, in case one launch failed due to a balloon burst or instrument malfunction.
+Hence, as well as from Reading, further coordinated launches on the eclipse path were arranged from the Met Office at Lerwick and the Icelandic Met Office at Reykjavik.
+Ultimately, three solar radiation radiosondes successfully provided measurements aloft during the eclipse (Harrison et al, 2016b).
+Figure 16a, b and c show the predicted solar radiation changes during the eclipse at Reykjavik, Lerwick and Reading, and the consistency with the solar radiation measured by the solar radiation radiosondes launched above these sites (Figure 16d, e, f) respectively.
+The partial aspect of the eclipse at Reading is especially evident (Figure 16f). - 639 - 640 These above-cloud eclipse measurements demonstrate the ease of deployment of the radiosonde systems at other sites. - 641 Since then, many successful soundings carrying enhanced sensors have been carried out in Antarctica and in the United - 642 Arab Emirates, with, as for the eclipse measurements, the generous support of colleagues working with radiosondes.

-Figure 16 Solar radiation variations during the 20th March 2015 eclipse, predicted for (a) Reykjavik, (b) Lerwick and (c) Reading, and (d), (e), (f) measured by radiosonde above the same three sites respectively.
-The central panel shows the region of totality (grey band) with timings and the partial eclipse fractions.
-Reykjavik (diamond), Lerwick (square) and Reading (circle) are marked.
+644Figure 16 Solar radiation variations during the 20th March 2015 eclipse, predicted for (a) Reykjavik, (b) Lerwick and (c)645Reading, and (d), (e), (f) measured by radiosonde above the same three sites respectively.
+The central panel shows the646region of totality (grey band) with timings and the partial eclipse fractions.
+Reykjavik (diamond), Lerwick (square) and647Reading (circle) are marked.
 (Adapted from Harrison et al, 2016b).

-655 5.
+648 5.
 Summary of layer cloud charge observations

 The original goal in the late 1990s of obtaining more information on the charge associated with extensive layer clouds, which can now be revisited.
 With the range of sensors developed, and hundreds of instrument packages deployed, positions of cloud boundaries can now be accurately determined, along with the background ionisation environment, in-cloud turbulence and charge.
 The expectation from electrostatic theory, outlined in section 4, was that the upper and lower boundaries of extensive layer clouds would carry positively and negatively charged respectively.

-From soundings in Europe and Antarctica, charging on the upper and lower boundaries of extensive layer clouds hasbeen confirmed to be widespread (Nicoll and Harrison, 2016) and should be expected to be a global phenomenon.
-On average, an upper positive charge and lower negative charge does emerge (Figure 17, upper panel).
+From soundings in Europe and Antarctica, charging on the upper and lower boundaries of extensive layer clouds has been confirmed to be widespread (Nicoll and Harrison, 2016) and should be expected to be a global phenomenon.
+Onaverage, an upper positive charge and lower negative charge does emerge (Figure 17, upper panel).
 Several factors

-- 665 influence this however, specifically the current flowing through the cloud, the meteorological conditions defining the - 666 cloud edge properties and turbulent mixing within the cloud, and the background ionisation environment.
-Whilst - 667 important conceptually, the idealised one-dimensional electrostatic case has been found to be incomplete, as it neglects - 668 vertical charge exchange by mixing and variability in the vertical gradient from cloudy air to clear air.
+658 influence this however, specifically the current flowing through the cloud, the meteorological conditions defining the vertical charge exchange by mixing and variability in the vertical gradient from cloudy air to clear air.